Immortal-Ink/ryuuko.immortal.ink/meta/design/shader.md

 where every object we want to light and shade, we slap on the shader network and configure lighting direction and detaisl, customize the settings as detailed below for style, and then the object is lit and shaded for the scene and camera angle of the stills we intend to render.

+the shader overall intends to make 3d models have a drawn 2d appearance similar to the art below.

 Desired Setings:
 Light Source